lydtechconsulting/component-test-framework/README.md

 All other mapping files placed in this same directory will also be loaded.

 The Wiremock client provides various methods for querying the admin API.
-The API is available here: https://wiremock.org/docs/api
+The admin API it hooks into is available here: https://wiremock.org/docs/api

 An example: